AbbyBiying/Abbys-Weather-App/README.md

 # Implementation

 The app is implemented with Rails 5.
+Ruby on Rails is a full-stack web framework.

 Net::HTTP, an HTTP client API for Ruby, is used to call the OpenWeatherMap API.